The Process of Carving a Leaf

 Some types of wood carving or sculpture require years of practice and loads of talent.
 Yet, aspiring artists need a place to start...a place to see if carving might be a suitable avocation.
 The image gallery below shows the simple steps I made using two primary tools: A jig saw to cut the pattern and a "hooked skew" carving knife.
 The knife shown is homemade from a bandsaw blade, but commercial models are readily available.
 It is one of the most versatile tools I have.

 I grew up on a farm in Hickman County, TN, that has been in our family for well over 100 years.
 After my career with USDA, I retired here in 2002--glad to be home.
 I have about 15 acres of grass to mow plus 100 acres of forest.
-I manage my trees to favor my stand of high quality white oak, provide firewood to heat my house, give habitat to deer and wild turkeys, gain a little income as I weed and cull my trees before making a major harvest some day.
+I manage my trees.
+I favor my stand of high quality white oak.
+I convert wind-blown trees into firewood to heat my house.
+I have open areas that give habitat to deer and wild turkeys.
+Sometimes I gain a little income as I weed and cull my trees before making a major harvest some day.

 If you see something you would like to purchase, please contact me below.
 If you would like to commission a work, please send me photographs of what you want.
 I will review and get back to you...if it is something that I can do.